How to get touch with us over the festive period

 Be realistic in your expected outcome

 The overriding objective of the court is to achieve a fair outcome for both parties, taking into account all relevant circumstances.
-Whilst the starting point for division of assets is equality, 50/50, there may be reasons to depart from that starting point in favour of one party.
-Often, it is difficult to accept that the assets would need to be divided anything other than equally, and that after divorce both parties need to make economies.
-Being realistic as to the assets that are available and how those can be divided to best mean everyone’s needs, most importantly the children’s, is going to make the process easier to navigate.
+Whilst the starting point for the division of assets is equality, 50/50, there may be reasons to depart from that starting point in favour of one party.
+Often, it is difficult to accept that the assets would need to be divided anything other than equally and that after divorce both parties need to make economies.
+Being realistic as to the available assets and how those can be divided to best meet everyone’s needs, most importantly the children’s is going to make the process easier to navigate.

 Reach out for support

 The emotional trauma of a divorce can have a lasting effect, and whilst lawyers are there to support clients through the process, it may be wise to seek professional support from a counsellor or therapist.
-You can also lean on friends and family, but understand that they will going through their own process of dealing with your divorce as well.
+You can also lean on friends and family but understand that they will be going through the process of dealing with your divorce as well.

 Other options than court